saltyorg/docs/docs/saltbox/backup/migrate.md

 8. Install any extra, not-default containers you had installed previously from [Sandbox](../../sandbox/index.md) or on your own.

-9. IF YOU ARE USING PLEX-AUTOSCAN, which you may not be depending on how recent your install is, check to see if your [Plex Autoscan URL](../../apps/plex-autoscan.md#obtaining-the-plex-autoscan-url) has changed and update [Sonarr](../../apps/sonarr.md), [Radarr](../../apps/radarr.md), and [Lidarr](../../apps/lidarr.md) accordingly.
+9. IF YOU ARE USING PLEX-AUTOSCAN, which you may not be depending on how recent your install is [autoscan has replaced it as the default], check to see if your [Plex Autoscan URL](../../apps/plex-autoscan.md#obtaining-the-plex-autoscan-url) has changed and update [Sonarr](../../apps/sonarr.md), [Radarr](../../apps/radarr.md), and [Lidarr](../../apps/lidarr.md) accordingly.

 ## Keep Saltbox on the Same Server but Change the Domain Name